-Use binaural beats with moderation.
+Use binaural beats in moderation.
 30 minutes or less per day should suffice.
 If you are experiencing headaches, the best option is to hold back a bit.
 Overall, you should always consult with a health specialist if you have a pre-existing condition.

 The Number 1 Program With Binaural Beats

 Each Synctuition journey uses binaural beats in the special Gamma frequency brain.
-By listening to 25 minutes a day, you will be training your mind to achieve improved focus, deeper meditation, better sleep, and ultimate relaxation.
+By listening for 25 minutes a day, you will be training your mind to achieve improved focus, deeper meditation, better sleep, and ultimate relaxation.
 All you need is a good pair of headphones and a smart device!
 Begin your Synctuition journey today.